 At the stern, a hydraulic hi-lo bathing platform serves as a waterside terrace or a launch mechanism for the tender garage, accommodating a 4.5m (15ft) RIB and PWC.

-Riva's semi-custom approach emphasizes owner choice, tailoring each Argo to individual styles.
-While much customization is included in the base price, extensive personalization options may increase costs.
+Riva's semi-custom approach emphasises owner choice, tailoring each Argo to individual styles.
+While much customization is included in the base price, extensive personalisation options may increase costs.

 The focus on build quality, distinctive styling, and overall performance often translates into extended ownership satisfaction, justifying the initial investment.
 It is also worth noting that resale values for Riva yachts are robust, contributing to a solid investment.